 One semester introductory course designed to give students an appreciation of the dynamic nature of life processes.
 Chemistry of carbohydrates, lipids, proteins, nucleic acids and enzymes are studied and considered in their role in metabolism.
 Some modern biochemical reactions and isolation of compounds from natural sources are included.
 Three lectures and one three-hour lab.
-Every two years.
 Course fee.
-Prerequisites: CH 115 and CH 116, or consent of instructor.
+Prerequisites: CH 222 and CH 322, or consent of instructor.